YYChristopher/NMSP-MIDAS/README.md

 ### Output workflow

+#### Simulation Folder

-First, change the work directory into file 'Analysis.R'(into the folder 'output/Simulation'), file 'VSPlot.R', 'OOS_NMSP.R' and 'OOS_HMSP.R'(into the folder 'output/RealAnalysis').
+First, change the work directory into file 'Analysis.R', 'DICPlot.R'(into the folder 'output/Simulation').

+Then, running 'DICPlot.R' to plot the figure S3 of online appendix.
+The output figures are stored into folder 'Plots'.

 Then, running 'Analysis.R' to plot the figure S4 of online appendix.
 The output figures are stored into folder 'Plots'.

+#### RealAnalysis Folder

+First, change the work directory into file 'VSPlot.R', 'OOS_NMSP.R' and 'OOS_HMSP.R'(into the folder 'output/RealAnalysis').

 Then, running 'VSPlot.R' to plot the figure S6 and S7 of online appendix.
 The output figures are stored into folder 'Plots'.